-- Individual Interviews - Group Interviews - Confidential Questionnaires - Classroom Observation - Written records - The relevant teacher should take a calm, unemotional problem-solving approach to investigating. - Where possible interviews should take place outside of the classroom situation to preserve the privacy of all involved.
-The relevant teacher may ask a colleague to be present with them while one to one investigations are taking place. - All interviews should be conducted with sensitivity with due regard to the rights of all pupils concerned. - The relevant teacher should seek answers using open ended questions: what, where, when, who and why?
-This should be done in a calm manner, setting an example of effectively dealing with conflict in a non-aggressive manner. - Where groups are involved each member will be interviewed individually at first.
+- Individual Interviews- Starting point of any investigation - Group Interviews - > Teacher Observation - Written records - The relevant teacher should take a calm, unemotional problem-solving approach to investigating. - Where possible interviews should take place outside of the classroom situation to preserve the privacy of all involved.
+The relevant teacher may ask a colleague to be present with them while one to one investigations are taking place. - All interviews should be conducted with sensitivity with due regard to the rights of all pupils concerned.
+Pupils who are not directly involved can also provide very useful information in this way. - The relevant teacher should seek answers using open ended questions: what, where, when, who and why?
+This should be done in a calm manner, setting an example of effectively dealing with conflict in a non-aggressive manner.

+- Where groups are involved each member will be interviewed individually at first.
 Thereafter, all those involved will be met as a group.
 At the group meeting each member should be asked for his/her account of what happened to ensure that everyone in the group is clear about each other's statements. - The Relevant Teacher may request that the pupil(s) write a written account of what happened as part of any investigation. - Each member of a group should be supported through the possible pressures that may face them from other members of the group after the interview by the teacher.